BobaBoard/boba-docs/docs/users/howto/threads.md

 <img src="/img/userguide/youdon't.png" alt="That's the neat thing: you don't." />

-Right now if you'd like to have a thread (or comment or contribution) deleted, please post to that effect in the thread (or underneat the comment/contribution), and reach out to Ms. Boba.
+Right now if you'd like to have a thread (or comment or contribution) deleted, please post to that effect in the thread (or underneath the comment/contribution), and reach out to Ms. Boba.
 You can do so via the anonymous feedback form for your realm.

 - [v0 Realm](https://docs.google.com/forms/d/e/1FAIpQLSfyMENg9eDNmRj-jIvIG5_ElJFwpGZ_VPvzAskarqu5kf0MSA/viewform)
 - Fandom Coders *coming soon!*  <!-- ADD LINK -->